simoncozens/nastaliq-engineering/README.md

 # Nastaliq Font Engineering Process

-*Please note: the engineering in this font is currently unfinished.
-Mark position and mark-to-mark positioning is incomplete, some ligatures are unused, and some glyph connections are incorrect.*

 The purpose of this repository is to explain how I approach engineering Nastaliq fonts.
 I hope that this guide will help other people to develop their own Nastaliq fonts.

 I will be using outlines from Mehr Nastaliq as an example.
 Mehr Nastaliq is a font developed by Zeeshan Nasar and based on the calligraphy of Nasrullah Mehr.
 Thanks to Nasar and Mehr for making the font available under a Creative Commons license.